DOGS

 CHARACTERS

-ONE…………………….Naomi Bell, 24-25, she/her, BIPOC, the best and she knows it
+ONE…………………….Naomi Bell, 24-25, she/her, any race, the best and she knows it

 TWO……………………Val Davis, 30-32, she/her, any race, once the best, resentful that she isn’t anymore